testsquadco/ts-walmart-poc/README.md

 This will read `items.txt` and generate `grocery-list.csv` with structured data.

-### 4. Run Playwright Tests
+### 4. Run Playwright Tests (Single Window Demo)

 ```bash
 npm test
 ```

 This will:
-- Start the static server automatically
-- Launch Chromium browser (visible UI with 300ms slowMo)
+- Launch a single Chromium browser window (visible UI with 300ms slowMo)
 - Read all items from `grocery-list.csv`
-- Test each item sequentially by filling and submitting the form
+- Test each item sequentially in the same browser window/tab
+- Fill and submit the form for each item
 - Assert success messages and form reset
+- Wait 1.5 seconds between submissions for demo visibility

 ### 5. Alternative: Manual Server + Automation